GallagherSecurity/cc-rest-docs/training/README.md

 * add some visitor management configuration to a division in the Configuration Client, including at least one visitor type (access group) with at least one _host type group_ and _visitor access group_, and
-* create at least one reception item in the Configuration Client.
+* create at least one reception item in the same division, again in the Configuration Client.

 Your software can then use the API to get that division configuration and the list of receptions.
 When it creates a visit it will need to comply to the rules in the division configuration,